 Where is Four Mile Camp?

-You’ll find this neat little spot only 10km West of Hopetoun, right on the edge of the National park, and set back about 150 metres away from Four Mile Beach.
+You’ll find Four Mile Campground only 10km West of Hopetoun, right on the edge of the National park, and set back about 150 metres away from Four Mile Beach.
 It’s about a 6.5 hour drive from Perth, and makes for a great stop for a few days.

 Four Mile Camp has the usual bush loo’s (which are very well maintained and that have decent ventilation), BBQ’s, picnic facilities, and wait for it; a hot shower!
 This is a family sized one, and is gas powered, meaning you can have a hot shower any time of the day!